cheers19/finding-and-modeling-polariton-interactions-from-noisy-data/README.md

 ## Theoretical Validation

-A theoretical simulation was then developed to validate and explain the results (**See `xxx` for the theoretical documentation and code**).
+A theoretical simulation was then developed to validate and explain the results (**See `Theoretical Analysis` for the theoretical documentation and code**).